Mercy201/alx-system_engineering-devops/0x01-shell_permissions/README.md

 "mkdir -m 751 my_dir" Command that creates a directory called my_dir with permissions 751 in the working directory "chgrp school hello" Command  that changes the group owner to school for the file hello "chown vincent:staff" Command  that changes the owner to vincent and the group owner to staff for all the files and directories in the working directory
+"chown -h vincent:staff _hello" Command that changes the owner and the group owner of _hello to vincent and staff respectively.